AryamanGandhi/AryamanGandhi/README.md

 - 🏢 Building at [EstateParrot.com](https://estateparrot.com/) (no public repos yet!)
 - 🤖 Passionate about Artificial Intelligence and the latest in tech
 - 🛠️ Love projects, experimenting with new tools, and startup culture
-- 📚 Occasionally create GitHub tutorials and share tech/music content on social media
+- 🎵 I create and share music content on social media
 - 🎤 Enjoy public speaking, teamwork, and leading creative projects

 ---